mervanseyda/kittenTag/README.md

 **[Download kittenTag 1.0.0 for macOS (.dmg)](https://github.com/mervanseyda/kittenTag/releases/download/v1.0.0/kittenTag-1.0.0.dmg)**

-Open the DMG, drag kittenTag into Applications, and launch it from there. kittenTag supports macOS 13 Ventura or later on Apple Silicon and Intel Macs.
+Open the DMG, drag kittenTag into Applications and launch it from there. kittenTag supports macOS 13 Ventura or later on Apple Silicon and Intel Macs.

 ## Features

-- Edit title, artist, album, album artist, composer, genre, date, comments, track numbers, and disc numbers
+- Edit title, artist, album, album artist, composer, genre, date, comments, track numbers and disc numbers
 - Edit one file or many files at once
-- Add, replace, remove, resize, and convert embedded artwork
+- Add, replace, remove, resize and convert embedded artwork
 - Rename files from tag templates with previews and collision checks
 - Extract tags from filenames with a preview
-- Search, sort, customize columns, and export metadata as CSV
+- Search, sort, customize columns and export metadata as CSV
 - Preserve metadata fields that kittenTag does not expose
-- English and Turkish interfaces, plus light and dark appearance
+- English and Turkish interfaces / light and dark appearance
 - Fully offline; no account or metadata service required

-## Supported formats
+## Supported audio formats

-Automated read/write and audio-integrity tests cover:

 - MP3
 - M4A (AAC in an MPEG-4 container)